buildpacks/rfcs/text/0005-contractual-build-plan.md

 # Drawbacks
 [drawbacks]: #drawbacks

-It's no longer possible to push structured data to subsequent buildpacks during detection.
+1. It's no longer possible to push structured data to subsequent buildpacks during detection.

+2. Breaking change for all current buildpacks that use the build plan.

 # Alternatives
 [alternatives]: #alternatives